 Department of Earth and Atmospheric Sciences, Professor

 Currently the Principal Director of ISSET, Dr. Herd is an expert in the geologic evolution of planetary bodies in the Solar System.
 His research involves the application of microscale instrumentation to planetary samples in the form of meteorites, and simulation of conditions of formation using the High Temperature Planetary Petrology Lab.
-He is responsible for the Alberta Meteorite Collection, the largest University-based collection in Canada, now housed in a state-of-the-art Curation Facility.
+He is responsible for the Alberta Meteorite Collection, the largest University-based collection in Canada, now housed in a state-of-the-art curation Facility.
 The Facility includes the world 's only subzero lab for the curation and handling of pristine meteorites and planetary samples, especially those that contain (or may contain) organic matter.
 Dr. Herd has lent his expertise to a number of committees and working groups relating sample return from asteroids, comets and Mars.

 Department of Mechanical Engineering.
 Associate Professor

-Currently the Deputy Director of ISSET, Dr. Lange's research program focuses on several aspects of the Phoenix Mars Lander, including the concept, preliminary design, and numerical characterization of instrumentation for image-based measurement of wind speed and direction; the study of wind effects on water vapour transport within the Martian atmosphere; the numerical and experimental study of dust devils on mars and their impact on the Phoenix Lander; and instrumentation for meteorological data.
+Currently the Deputy Director of ISSET, Dr. Lange's research program focuses on several aspects of the Phoenix Mars Lander, including the concept, preliminary design, and numerical characterization of instrumentation for image-based measurement of wind speed and direction; the study of wind effects on water vapour transport within the Martian atmosphere; the numerical and experimental study of dust devils on Mars and their impact on the Phoenix Lander; and instrumentation for meteorological data.

 Department of Electrical and Computer Engineering, Professor

 Dr. D. Elliott is an expert in embedded & autonomous systems, low earth orbit satellite communications, MEMS sensors, signal processing, and RF and error correction circuits.
-Prior to joing in the University of Alberta, he was with Nortel in data communications, MO-SAID Technologies as a DRAM designer, and IBM Microelectronics as a contractor in application-specific memory design.
+Prior to joining in the University of Alberta, he was with Nortel in data communications, MO-SAID Technologies as a DRAM designer, and IBM Microelectronics as a contractor in application-specific memory design.
 He is the 2001 recipient of the Colton Medal in microelectronics for his work on Computational RAM, which has been commercialized and can be found in cell phones.
 Currently.
-Dr. D. Elliott serves as facutly advisor for the University of Alberta AlbertaSat (satellite) and Aerial Robotics Groups.
+Dr. D. Elliott serves as faculty advisor for the University of Alberta AlbertaSat (satellite) and Aerial Robotics Groups.